-John is a partner in the Corporate, Public Finance & Economic Development, and Alternative & Renewable Energy practices.
+John is a partner in the Corporate, Economic Development & Public Finance, and Alternative & Renewable Energy practices.
 As a special assistant attorney general in 2006, John assisted with successful negotiations for the $1.2 billion Kia automotive assembly plant, resulting in increased local and state tax revenue, and approximately 10,000 new direct jobs in Georgia.

-John worked for eight years on Georgia legislation to allow public-private partnerships (P3s) for reservoirs, as well as water, reuse water, and waste water facilities and systems (water facilities).
+John worked for eight years on Georgia legislation to allow public-private partnerships (P3s) for reservoirs, as well as water, reuse water, and wastewater facilities and systems (water facilities).
 He was selected by the Georgia Chamber of Commerce as part of the drafting team for Senate Bill (SB) 122, signed into law in 2011.
 SB 122 authorizes the state and local governments and authorities to enter into contracts for up to 50 years with private companies to build and operate water facilities.
-This new tool will help Georgia increase its water supply, treat waste water to higher standards, and encourage the use of reuse water while protecting Georgia’s environment.
+This new tool will help Georgia increase its water supply, treat wastewater to higher standards, and encourage the use of reused water while protecting Georgia’s environment.